"... the painting has a life of its own. My mission is to bring forth this life". (Jackson Pollock)

 Anole under the rug, and eating fire ants

 Today there were three anoles playing in a warm sunny area by the back door, changing shades of brown and green.
-There was a lot of rain earlier in the year, so that must be why I’ve seen more this year than in the five years we’ve lived here.
+There was a lot of rain earlier in the year, so that must be why there seems to be more this year than in the five years we’ve lived here.

 September rain